01 / threat model

 Firmware

 Replaces proprietary BIOS/UEFI with open firmware.
-Heads adds measured boot and TPM attestation so you can verify the boot chain hasn't been tampered with.
-Relevant if physical interdiction or supply-chain firmware compromise is in scope.
+Heads adds measured boot and TPM attestation to verify the boot chain hasn't been tampered with.
+Relevant for physical interdiction scenarios.
 Specific ThinkPad models only.

 open firmwaremeasured bootThinkPad